q3769/chunk4j/README.md

 }
 ```

 On the chopper side, a data blob (bytes) is chopped into a group of chunks.
-Internally, the chopper assigns the same group ID to all the chunks of the same group representing the original data bytes.
+You only have to say how big each chunk can be.
+Internally, the chopper will divide up the original data bytes based on the chunk size you specified, and assigns a unique group ID to all the chunks in the same group representing the original data unit.

 ```
 public class MySender {